jessehattabaugh/jessehattabaugh-com/README.md

 ## Development

-To start a local dev server with HMR: `npm run dev`
+To start a local dev server with HMR: `now dev`

 To deploy to a staging url: `npm run stage`